shy2net/nodejs-angular-starter/README.md

 - NodeJS typescript
 - Bootstrap v4

+# Starting with this template

+In order to work with this template, follow these commands:

+    npm install # Install NodeJS dependencies and angular npm run debug # Run the NodeJS on debug mode npm run angular # Run Angular 6

+We don't run the `npm start` command as it is reserved only for the compiled code to run on a production server.

+In order to compile and build this template for your server run the following:

+    npm install
+    npm run build # Run the build.sh script to compile and NodeJS and Angular for production npm start

+These list of commands will install, compile and run the output NodeJS.

 # About this template

 This template comes with a ready to go server and client integration, authentication and basic styling.